Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 be able to read information on your bank account if you had the account page opened on other tab.
 Which is also called XSS (Cross-site Scripting).

 To work under that policy.
-Selenium-Core (and it's javascript commands that make all the magic happen) must be placed in the same origin as the Application Under Test (same URL).
+Selenium-Core (and it's Javascript commands that make all the magic happen) must be placed in the same origin as the Application Under Test (same URL).
 This has been the way Selenium-Core was first used and implemented (by deploying Selenium-Core and the set of tests inside